 marimo as a Jupyter alternative

 marimo reimagines Python notebooks with reactive execution, git-friendly storage, and Python-first design.
-It might be the Jupyter alternative you've been looking for.
+It's most likely the Jupyter alternative you've been looking for.

-marimo offers a modern notebook experience for Python.
-It is different than Jupyter in a number of ways and it really represents a fundamentally different approach in how a Python notebook operates.
+marimo offers a modern notebook experience for Python, representing a fundamentally different approach to how a Python notebook operates.

 Jupyter notebooks were originally designed to be language agnostic. marimo is not.
-The whole notebook revolves around Python users who want to be productive while working with data. marimo does offer first class support for SQL-backends, but it is assumed that you are a Python user.
-That means that marimo is also able to specialize and offer bespoke features for the Python ecosystem.
+The notebook revolves around Python users and enabling the best experience of working with data. marimo also offers first class SQL support for data science, but the assumption is that you are primarily a Python user.

 This Python-first approach allows marimo to provide deeper integration with Python tooling like type checkers, linters, and formatters.
-The notebook environment understands Python semantics natively, enabling features like intelligent variable tracking and automatic dependency resolution between cells.
+The notebook environment understands Python semantics natively, enabling features such as intelligent variable tracking and automatic dependency resolution between cells.

 Notebooks as Python files

-• marimo notebooks can run from the command-line as normal Python scripts.
+- marimo notebooks run from the command-line as normal Python scripts.

-• marimo notebooks can contain their dependencies as metadata, making them fully reproducible and easy to sandbox.
+- marimo notebooks contain dependencies as metadata, making them fully reproducible and easy to sandbox.

-• Code formatting tools like ruff, Black, flake8 and isort work seamlessly on marimo notebooks.
+- Code formatting tools such as ruff, Black, flake8 and isort work seamlessly on marimo notebooks.

-• You can import Python functions from a marimo notebook and re-use them across your larger Python project.
+- Import Python functions from a marimo notebook and re-use them across your Python project.

-• marimo can detect unit tests and will apply pytest to make sure everything works as expected.
+- marimo detects unit tests and applies pytest to make sure everything works as expected.

 This file format choice eliminates the friction that data scientists often experience when transitioning between notebook and script environments.